kodan50/P4wnP1-Tweaked/README.md

 Please make sure you've updated Linux.
 Please make sure you've updated P4wnP1.
 !
 Actually, don't.
 I need to test and see if the update to P4wnP1 is what broke john, or if updating Linux broke John.
+Or why John is upset.

 Run setup.sh to replace and configure what needs to be done.